Trusted WordPress tutorials, when you need them most.

 The WordPress block editor allows you to add content as blocks and then customize those blocks.
 For example, you might create a call to action using the Buttons block.

 You can then make that button stand out by changing its background color, making the text bigger, and more.
-If you plan to use this content again, then you can save it as a reusable block in WordPress.
+If you plan to use this content again, then you can save it as a pattern in WordPress.

 However, you can also export these reusable blocks and then use them on other websites.
 This can save you a ton of time and effort if you own multiple sites or you are a WordPress development agency that creates sites for clients.